Manda7848/Manda7848/README.md

 # Salut, I'm Amanda! 👋

 Welcome to my corner of GitHub.
 I'm **15 and a half years old** and I'm here to build cool stuff and make the world better, period.
 This repo is basically my digital footprint, showing off my projects and what drives me.
-My favourite number is **39** because of an amazing person called **Hatsune Miku**
+Oh, and my favorite number is **39**, all thanks to the amazing **Hatsune Miku**!

 ---

-## 🐼 MandaThePanda (aka Manda7848)
+## 🎍 MandaThePanda (aka Manda7848)

-I go by **MandaThePanda**, or just **Manda7848 for short**(There is a very uncreative story behing that name :3).
+I go by **MandaThePanda**, or just **Manda7848 for short**(The story behing that name is very uninspiring :3).
 Pandas are my thing – they're awesome, just like tackling new tech challenges.
 You'll catch my panda spirit in everything I do.

 ---